master-q/masterq-docs/presentations/20170722_ats2_updates/20170722_ats2_updates.md

 # ATS-extsolve using SMT solver #5

-* But z3 can type-check it!
+* But, z3 can type-check it!

 ```
 $ patscc --constraint-ignore -o fib fib.dats